sungsoo/sungsoo.github.io/_posts/2014-03-11-hive-on-tez.md

 I believe that all of these are valuable by themselves and make the code cleaner and easier to maintain.
 Especially the second item will touch quite a few places in the code though.
 None of them change functionality.

-New code paths (only active when running Tez):
+New code paths (only active when running Tez).

 * **Execution**: TezWork, TezTask, TezJobMonitor (small)
 * **Planning**: Compiler to generate TezTasks, Perform physical optimizations on Tez (large)

-The following outlines the changes across the various hive components:
+The following outlines the changes across the various hive components.

 # Execution layer

 We’ve initially investigated to add Tez as a simple shim option to the code base.
 This didn’t work out mostly because Tez’ API is very different from the MR api.
 It does not make much sense to move the entire “execute” infrastructure to the shim layer.
 That would require large code changes with little benefit.
 Instead there will be separate “Task” implementations for MR and TEZ and hive will decide at runtime which implementation to use.

-We’re planning to have two packages:
+We’re planning to have two packages.

 * org.apache.hadoop.hive.ql.exec.mr
 * org.apache.hadoop.hive.ql.exec.tez